SmileiPIC/Smilei/doc/Sphinx/relativistic_fields_initialization.rst

   \left(\mathbf{J},\rho\right) = \left(\rho \beta_0 , 0, 0, \rho \right),

 where :math:`\beta_0` is the initial mean velocity of the relativistic species.
-At least locally, the potentials :math:`\mathbf{A}`, :math:`\Phi` in the laboratory frame will be only function of :math:`x-\beta_0 t`, as they are propagating with the species at uniform velocity.
+At least locally, the potentials :math:`\mathbf{A}`, :math:`\Phi` in the laboratory frame will be only function of :math:`x-\beta_0 t`, as they are propagating with the species at uniform relativistic velocity.

 In the relativistic species rest frame :math:`S'`, the charge distribution is static and the electrostatic potential in that reference frame :math:`\Phi'` is related to the charge density in that reference frame :math:`\rho'` through Poisson's equation: